 Julie: How did you get into the construction industry?

 Rusty: I had just turned 16 in the summer of 1978 and I needed a way to pay for my first pickup truck.
 Trust me, it wasn’t much of a truck, but the $2.00 per hour I was earning at the local skating rink was no longer an option.
 South Oklahoma City was growing and new construction was everywhere.
 My truck and I got a job with a local homebuilder cleaning and organizing home sites prior to the final landscaping.
-In the summer of 1979, I worked for a roofing company and roofed my first house.
+In the summer of 1979, I worked for a roofing company and roofed my first house, read more and her about my career here.
 During college, I worked summer construction jobs in Oklahoma City, Stillwater, and Tulsa for 3 different OSU Alumni.
 In 1985, an NFL career put my construction career on hold until 1990, when we undertook a four-month project to remodel and re-open the old Split-T restaurant in OKC.
 After retirement from the NFL in 1992, a career in construction seemed natural.

 Julie: What kind of roof system is best suited for Oklahoma residents?

-Rusty: Sooner or later (strike that; sorry Pistol Pete) at some point, most roof shoppers ask this simple question.
-First of all, the best roofing system for Oklahoma is not really a roof system at all.
+Rusty: Sooner or later (strike that; sorry Pistol Pete) at some point, most roof shoppers ask this simple question, even after they visit our website.
+First of all, find a roofing contractor online to find ensure a good roof system.
 The best roofing system is actually “Full Replacement Cost” insurance with a $500 dollar deductible.
-Why?
+Hiring professionals like https://alfredsroofingwa.com/roofing-company-battle-ground-wa/ for their reliable roofing services will help you save a considerable amount of time.
 Since January of 2008, according to the National Weather Service, we have had more than 140 days of severe hail measuring 3/4” or larger in Oklahoma.
 In May of 2010, the hailstones were so large they came through the roof and into the home in some neighborhoods.
-No roof system will withstand these conditions and it is only a matter of time before it happens at your home.
-Many of our clients have replaced their roofing systems twice within the past 3 years.
-Check your policy or contact your agent for details.
-If you don’t have Full Replacement Cost insurance, get it!
+You don’t need roofing contractors to tell you, any roof system would have a hard time withstanding these conditions.

 Julie: Winter is on its way.
 Do you have any advice regarding protection from Oklahoma ice?